 Bone Up On Facts

-The idiom “Make no bones about it,” as in, to speak frankly or accept a thing without objection, has origins in eating, with references back to the 15th century.
+“Make no bones about it,” meaning to speak frankly or accept a thing without objection, is an idiom which has origins in eating, with references back to the 15th Century.
 Finding a bone in your soup or other food obviously slows the process of eating it, and without this hindrance you can eat it without problems.